Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits

 Here, we present a compact rishon representation for a truncated Yang-Mills SU(2) (1+1)D lattice gauge theory reduced to a 6-dimensional local Hilbert space, embedding the gauge and fermionic degrees of freedom.
-This representation allows us to preserve the non-abelian gauge symmetry while maintaining the range of the gauge-matter interaction to the nearest neighbors, in contrast with approaches where the adiabatic elimination of the gauge degree of freedom requires long-range interaction terms~\cite{muschik2017u}.
-We present an experimentally feasible proposal on the $^{40}$Ca$^+$ trapped-ion implementation~\cite{ringbauer2022universal,methSimulating2DLattice2023}.
+This representation allows us to preserve the non-abelian gauge symmetry, remove the fermionic character of matter (de-fermionization), and maintain the range of the gauge-matter interaction to nearest neighbors.
+This is in contrast with other approaches that rely either on the elimination of the gauge~\cite{muschik2017u} or the matter~\cite{popov2023variational} degree of freedom, which are not straightforwardly extendable to treat non-abelian models, or on a fermionic-qudit quantum processor~\cite{gonzalez2023fermionic,zache2023fermion} whose proposal is currently limited to programmable Rydberg array platforms.
+In this work, we present an experimentally feasible proposal based on a currently available $^{40}$Ca$^+$ trapped-ion qudit quantum processor~\cite{ringbauer2022universal,methSimulating2DLattice2023}.
 In particular, we demonstrate how a digital quantum simulation of the model can be efficiently implemented by making use of generalized M{\o}lmer-S{\o}rensen gates (MS) realized by simultaneous driving of multiple transitions~\cite{low2020practical}.
-In this manner, we obtain a shallow circuit for each time step enabling a feasible digital quantum simulation on current devices capable of distinguishing between {\it meson} and {\it baryon} production and thus signaling the non-abelian nature of the model.
-Finally, we discuss the major challenges for the experimental realization of the proposal, but we demonstrate that this is compatible with current technologies.
+In this manner, we obtain a shallow circuit for each time step enabling a feasible digital quantum simulation on current devices capable of distinguishing between bare {\it meson} and {\it baryon} production and thus signaling the non-abelian nature of the model.
+Finally, we discuss the major challenges for the experimental realization of the proposal, but we demonstrate that its implementation is compatible with current technologies.

 This paper is structured as follows.
 In Sec.~\ref{Sec.Model}, we introduce the (1+1)D SU(2) Yang-Mills lattice gauge model and derive the truncated qudit Hamiltonian defined on a local six-dimensional Hilbert space.
 In Sec.~\ref{Sec:encoding}, we present the strategy used to encode the model on a trapped-ion qudits quantum processor and the generalized M{\o}lmer-S{\o}rensen gates used in the quantum digital simulation.
 In Sec.~\ref{Sec.phen}, we show a few paradigmatic examples of the non-abelian dynamics inherent in the model.
 In Sec.~\ref{Sec.Dig_sim}, we present the strategy used to perform a quantum digital simulation of the model dynamics.
 In Sec.~\ref{Sec.experiment}, we discuss the experimental feasibility of the proposal.
 Finally, in Sec.~\ref{sec.conclusion}, we summarize our results and discuss future directions of research.